techdivision/import/README.md

 provides independent components, that can be tied together as needed, by adding them as composer dependency.

 A simple command line implementation should give a brief overiew of how a simple import application could look like.
-For more information, have a look at the [techdivision/import-cli-simple](https://github.com/techdivision/import-cli-simple) repository
+For more information, have a look at the [M2IF - Simple Console Tool](https://github.com/techdivision/import-cli-simple) repository

 ## Status